 - The cake is baked when an inserted skewer comes out clean.

-- Once baked remove the cake from the oven and allow the cake to cool completely in the tin.
+- As soon as the cake is baked remove from the oven and allow the cake to cool completely in the tin.

 - When the cake is cooled, use a palette knife to run around between the cake and the inside of the tin, releasing any sticky bits.